better-dem/better-dem.github.io/_posts/2017-01-17-Nonpartisanship-Policy.md

 <li>BDN personnel may sign a statement endorsing or opposing a candidate.
 The letter may only include the person’s title or affiliation with BDN if it also contains language indicating that affiliations are provided for identification purposes only and do not indicate BDN’s support.</li>
 </ul>

+## Acknowledgement
+Some of this document was borrowed from the Brookings Institute’s nonpartisanship policy document, [here](https://www.brookings.edu/wp-content/uploads/2016/07/Nonpartisanship-Policy.pdf).